zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

 You can use one of the following methods to initialize team configuration.

+**Tip:** If API Mediation Layer is running on your site, *Connecting profiles to API Mediation Layer* is the recommended method to use to initialize team configuration.

 ## Create team profile configuration files

 1. Issue the following command: